Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 # Macros

-Macro's let us do meta programming in Rust.
-This allows us to treat our code as data, manipulating it, expanding it, and creating new code.
+Macro's let us do meta-programming in Rust.
+This allows us to treat our code as data; manipulate it, expand it, and create new code.

 Through this video we'll learn how to do three things with macros:

 1. Generate boilerplate code to minimise repeating ourselves
 2. Create pseudo-functions that can take any number of parameters
-3. Implement another programming language within Rust to demonstrate how you can create domain specific languages (DSLs)
+3. Implement another programming language within Rust to demonstrate how you can create domain-specific languages (DSLs)

 This series is accompanied by a free book, check the description for a link straight to this chapter.